-The Tropicana Joint Venture partners recognise and respect the connection to country of the Traditional Custodians of this region.
-In broad terms, the TJV Project area is located within a region traversed by the Wongatha people of the Eastern Goldfields and Spinifex Peoples, of which the remote Tjuntjuntjara community is a member.
+The Tropicana Joint Venture partners acknowledge the Traditional Owners and Custodians of this region and respect their continued connection to country.
+The TJV Project area is located within a region with cultural connections for the Wongatha people of the Eastern Goldfields and the Spinifex Peoples.

 The TJV commenced archaeological and ethnographic surveys from the very beginning of exploration in 2002 and continues to maintain an ongoing heritage consultation and management program for all exploration and mining development.

-This early and consistent consultation throughout Tropicana’s development effectively enabled project planners to successfully avoid all areas of cultural importance.
+This early and consistent consultation throughout Tropicana’s development enabled project planners to successfully avoid areas of cultural importance.

-A number of ethnographic sites were identified in the general region and management plans are in place to protect and preserve these.
+A number of ethnographic sites were identified, with protocols in place to protect and preserve these.

-Similarly, numerous archaeological sites have been identified within and around the Tropicana Gold Mine Project area.
-All these archaeological site locations have been avoided by the mine design, with management plans in place to protect and preserve these.
+Similarly, numerous archaeological sites were identified within and around the Tropicana Gold Mine Project area.
+These archaeological site locations have been avoided by the mine design, again with protocols in place to protect and preserve these.

-The TJV partners continue to provide updates on project developments and seek advice and input from the Traditional Custodians on the project area and the surrounding exploration ground.
+The TJV partners continue to provide updates on project developments and seek heritage advice and input from the Traditional Owners and Custodians on the project area and the surrounding exploration ground.

 The principal objective is to prescribe the management practices that will be used by all employees and contractors working at Tropicana to ensure the protection and management of Aboriginal Sites and other Heritage Sites.